EVgo (EVGO)

 Martin Sukup, Executive Vice President, Engineering

-Martin Sukup joined EVgo in July 2024 as Executive Vice President of Engineering.
-He brings 14 years of experience from Tesla, where he held leadership positions in residential product architecture and charging systems, delivering multiple generations of Superchargers and other AC charging products.
-At EVgo, he is responsible for EVSE hardware and software, data management, reliability, and quality.
+Mr. Sukup joined EVgo as Executive Vice President of Engineering in August 2024.
+He brings 14 years of experience from Tesla, where he held leadership positions in residential product architecture and charging systems.
+At Tesla, he was responsible for delivering multiple generations of Superchargers and other AC charging products.

 AI Analysis | Feedback